jspro123/15-466-f19-base6/README.md

-# (TODO: your game's title)
+# A Normal Day

-Author: (TODO: your name)
+Author: Malek Anabtawi

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: Once again, sadly, there is no game.

 Screen Shot: